InsaneDev27/DIY-Laptop-Mouse-Project/README.md

  <img alt="Installing CircuitPython on Pico" src="https://github.com/InsaneDev27/DIY-Laptop-Mouse-Project/blob/main/images/Moving%20the%20CircuitPython%20download%20file%20to%20the%20Pico.png" width="500">
  <img alt="New CircuitPython device" src="https://github.com/InsaneDev27/DIY-Laptop-Mouse-Project/blob/main/images/New%20CircuitPython%20device.png" width="500">

- Once CircuitPython is installed, drag and drop the contents of the [code](https://github.com/InsaneDev27/DIY-Laptop-Mouse-Project/tree/main/Code/code) folder onto the pico, making sure that main.py is not buried in a folder on the Pico.
+ Once CircuitPython is installed, drag and drop the contents of the [code](https://github.com/InsaneDev27/DIY-Laptop-Mouse-Project/tree/main/Code/code) folder onto the Pico, making sure that main.py is not buried in a folder on the Pico.
  \
  <img alt="code folder" src="https://github.com/InsaneDev27/DIY-Laptop-Mouse-Project/blob/main/images/code%20folder.png" width="500">
  <img alt="Code files to copy" src="https://github.com/InsaneDev27/DIY-Laptop-Mouse-Project/blob/main/images/code%20files%20to%20copy%20to%20the%20Pico.png" width="500">
  <img alt="Copying code files to Pico" src="https://github.com/InsaneDev27/DIY-Laptop-Mouse-Project/blob/main/images/copying%20code%20files%20to%20Pico.png" width="500">

- Now, eject the pico, disconnect and reconnect it to the computer.
+ Now, eject the Pico, disconnect and reconnect it to the computer.
 The program should run on startup, allowing you to check that all electronics and code functions properly.
 If something on the thumbstick was soldered incorrectly, the cursor on your computer may start to move uncontrollably.
 If this occurs, disconnect the Pico from your computer without ejecting (as long as nothing is actively being written to the Pico's memory, this should not damage the device), and check that your connections match the diagram.
 Most of the code should be plug-and-play, but you may want to adjust the scroll wheel sensitivity and settings or change/configure commands (RMB+LMB => your function).
  To do this, open the "main" file on your Pico.
 Most of the variables and code related to the Scroll Wheel is to implement a sort of psuedo-fast-scrolling, which is supposed to detect when the user scrolls in rapid succession and boost the effect of each scroll similarly to touchscreen scrolling.
 You can simply delete or comment out all of this code if you do not want this functionality, and tune the sensitivity manually.
 If you would like to investigate the psuedo-fast-scrolling, however, start by uncommenting the print file.

  <img alt="Uncommenting print" src="https://github.com/InsaneDev27/DIY-Laptop-Mouse-Project/blob/main/images/print%20function%20for%20scroll%20wheel%20output.png" width="600">